Welcome to Norrbotten's museum

 Project Torne Valley Dipnet Culture is a collaboration between the city of Tornio (main applicant), the city of Haparanda, Norrbotten Museum/Region Norrbotten and Vocational College Novia.
 The umbrella organization Pro Siika ry is an official partner of the project and represents the traditional community and associations on both sides of the border.
 The Tornedalen Museum is responsible for the project administration.

-Here you will find information concerning building maintenance, buildings and cultural environments.
-If you want to delve further into an area, we recommend that you check out the list of literature tips under the heading further down.
+Here you will find information concerning building conservation, buildings and cultural environments.
+If you would like to delve further into any area, we recommend that you check out the list of recommended literature further down.

 Everyday care and maintenance of buildings should be done carefully and long-term, and based on the building's character and cultural-historical value.
 During maintenance and restoration, you should use the same type of materials, processing and construction techniques as when the building was constructed.
 At the same time, you contribute to the survival of the construction industry.

-When repairing damage, as a general rule, you should preserve, supplement and reuse as much of the original material as possible.
-Only when deemed necessary should the material be replaced.
-If you have to replace wood, it is better to use new wood that has been processed with the right craftsmanship and method, than to reuse wood that has been processed differently from the original.
-Roofing materials – such as wind boards and battens – should always be made of new, fully functional wood.
+When repairing damage, you should generally preserve, supplement and reuse as much of the original material as possible.
+Only when it is deemed necessary should the material be replaced.
+If you have to replace wood, it is better to use new wood that has been processed using the correct craftsmanship and method than to reuse wood that has been processed in a different way than the original.
+Roofing materials – such as shingles and battens – should always be made of new, sound wood.

-If you use traditional materials and methods, future measures will be relatively easy to implement.
-New additions should be made so that they do not distort the whole and be documented or marked so that they can be distinguished from preserved original parts.
+If you use traditional materials and methods, future work will be relatively easy to implement.
+New additions should be made so that they do not distort the whole, and documented or marked so that they can be distinguished from the preserved original parts.

 Culturally valuable houses do not have the same energy/saving potential as a building without cultural historical value.
 Cultural-historical and aesthetic aspects must be taken into account, where, for example, window replacements and additional insulation are not an option.
 You can take energy efficiency measures, but should then choose the right one based on the building's conditions so that the building's values and character are not damaged - but also for practical reasons.
 For example, old houses often depend on self-drafting to keep them comfortable and maintain a healthy indoor environment.
 Improperly performed insulation impairs self-draft and can lead to damage to the building.